 Using this option lets you run the server so that it continues running after the current user session ends.

-When you start the daemon directly using the -ud option, the database server create the daemon process and return immediately
+When you start the daemon directly using the -ud option, the dbeng12 and dbsrv12 commands create the daemon process and return

-(exiting and allowing the next command to be executed) before the daemon initializes itself or attempts to open any of the
+immediately (exiting and allowing the next command to be executed) before the daemon initializes itself or attempts to open

 One advantage of using dbspawn instead of the -ud option is that the dbspawn process does not shut down until it has confirmed